YIANNIS4/spain-wc2026-driblab/README.md

 Together the six profiles point toward an interconnected attacking network rather than a linear chain — each player contributing to a different stage of the same mechanism.

+The network is not intended to represent fixed tactical positions, but the primary progression and final-third relationships identified through the analysis.

 ![Spain Progression and Final Third Network](visuals/spain_attacking_network.png)

 ---